Peter Hudson: VFL career

-In 1971 he equalled Bob Pratt's record of 150 goals in a season after kicking three goals in Hawthorn's winning Grand Final side.
+In 1971, he equalled Bob Pratt's record of 150 goals in a season after kicking three goals in Hawthorn's winning Grand Final side.
 Hudson kicked into the man-on-the-mark Barry Lawrence (St Kilda) in one of his attempts to break the record during the grand final.

-In the first round of 1972 he seriously injured his knee just before half time.
+In the first round of 1972, he seriously injured his knee just before half time.
 He had already kicked 8 goals and had just taken a mark within distance when he fell awkwardly.
 It was thought that his career had finished.

 On 25 August 1973 he returned from Tasmania to kick eight goals against Collingwood at VFL Park.
 After playing Rounds 1 and 2 in 1974, he again injured his knee and returned to Tasmania.
-After hurting his knee playing netball later that year he decided to have knee surgery in the summer.
-He did not play another VFL game until lured back for the 1977 season when he ended up kicking 110 goals for the season.
+Later that year, after hurting his knee playing netball, he decided to have knee surgery in the summer.
+He did not play another VFL game until lured back for the 1977 season, during which he kicked 110 goals for the season.